SoftInstigate/restheart-website/docs/security.md

    predicate: path-prefix[path="/publicdb/"]
 {% endhighlight %}

-permissions are given to roles and are expressed as request predicates on http requests.
+Permissions are given to roles and are expressed as request predicates on http requests.
 Please refer to [undertow documentation](http://undertow.io/documentation/core/predicates-attributes-handlers.html) for more information about predicates.

 Assign permission to the special role __$unauthenticated__ to enable requests on resources without requiring authentication.
 {: .bs-callout.bs-callout-info}